 The RAAF Museum hosts one of the best collections of historical aircraft in the world.
-Visitors will enjoy a range of exhibitions and learn about the history of Australian air power.
+Visitors will enjoy a range of exhibitions and learn about the history of the Royal Australian Air Force.

 A number of static aircraft are on display around the Point Cook grounds.
-Among them are the Lockheed C-130H Hercules A97-011, Supermarine Spitfire Mk VIII replica A58-492, and the Bristol Bloodhound missile and launcher.
+Among them are the Lockheed C-130H Hercules A97-011, Lockheed AP-3C Orion A9-751, Bristol Bloodhound missile and launcher, and replica Supermarine Spitfire Mk VIII A58-492.